 The smart factory is a safer, more engaging, and more empowering place to work.

-• From Manual Labor to Knowledge Work: Jobs in a smart factory focus less on manual labor and more on problem-solving, data analysis, and managing complex automated systems.
+- From Manual Labor to Knowledge Work: Jobs in a smart factory focus less on manual labor and more on problem-solving, data analysis, and the management of complex automated systems.
 The factory worker of the future is a “knowledge worker” who uses their expertise to optimize and improve the production process.

-• Empowering the Connected Worker: Technologies like AR and mobile devices provide workers with the information and tools they need to make better, faster decisions, increasing their autonomy and job satisfaction.
+- Empowering the Connected Worker: Technologies such as AR and mobile devices provide workers with the information and tools they need to make better, faster decisions, thereby increasing their autonomy and job satisfaction.

 Driving Sustainability and the Circular Economy